Provost & Academic Dean, Professor of Law

-Dean Ratner joined the UC Hastings Faculty in 2012 after teaching at Harvard Law School as a visiting lecturer and then as a visiting assistant professor from 2009 to 2011.
+Provost & Dean Ratner joined the UC Law SF Faculty in 2012 after teaching at Harvard Law School as a visiting lecturer and then as a visiting assistant professor from 2009 to 2011.
 He teaches civil procedure, legal ethics, and the business of law practice, and produces scholarship at the intersection of those fields.

-While at UC Hastings, Dean Ratner has received multiple awards for his teaching and scholarship, including Student Choice Award for Professor of the Year (twice) and the Rutter Award for Teaching Excellence, as well as the Fred C. Zacharias Memorial Prize for Scholarship in Professional Responsibility awarded by the AALS Section on Professional Responsibility.
+While at UC Law SF, Provost & Dean Ratner has received multiple awards for his teaching and scholarship, including Student Choice Award for Professor of the Year (twice) and the Rutter Award for Teaching Excellence, as well as the Fred C. Zacharias Memorial Prize for Scholarship in Professional Responsibility awarded by the AALS Section on Professional Responsibility.

 Harvard Law School 1991

 Subject of UC Law SF Faculty Resolution of Appreciation 2022

 Honored with "resolution of appreciation" adopted by the UC Law SF faculty in Spring 2022 for efforts to steer the academic program through the pandemic.

 Submission of Final Report for AccessLex Insitute Grant 2022

 Submitted final report titled "Determinants of Success on the Bar Exam: One Law School’sExperience 2010-2022" with co-authorsStephen N. Goggin,Stefano Moscato,Margaret Greer,& Elizabeth McGriff.
 The report analyzes 13 years of data to identify academic program design choices that positively impacted student success on the California Bar Exam.
 Visit the AccessLex website to obtain more information about the report.

 Awarded grant by AccessLex to study bar success interventions that improve bar passage rates, with special emphasis on diverse students.